 Isaac Tullie was an eighteen-year-old boy living in Carlisle at the time of the siege, and a fervent Royalist supporter.
 He wrote a daily account of events, describing the skirmishes between the heroic young Royalist officers and the Parliamentarians, which usually took place when the Royalists were guarding the cattle the city depended on, in the fields outside the walls.
 If Tullie is to be believed, they invariably emerged victorious from these confrontations with the enemy troops, even when heavily outnumbered.
 He particularly admired the two Philipson brothers, and he recounts a story that the soldiers in the Roundhead camp were haunted by the ghost of a Royalist officer, who would threaten them with Captain Philipson and his troops if they did not defect to the King.
 The troops were so frightened by this that they started to fire their muskets.
 The shots were heard at a neighbouring encampment, and two horses were drowned, as colleagues came to their rescue.
 Captain Philipson is reputed to have asked the Roundhead commanding officer at a parley if this was true, and the officer told him it was.
 It is clear from Tullie’s account that a lot of drinking went on amongst the garrison, including the Philipsons.

-If Colonel Briggs did besiege Robin Philipson to the Island, it must have been because of something serious, as at the time he was involved in important military operations in other parts of the county.
-The Colonel was unpopular at the time and has remained a villain in local folk memory ever since.
+Colonel Briggs was unpopular at the time and has remained a villain in local folk memory ever since.
 He lived at Over Burrow, just over the border in Lancashire, but had been appointed to a position in Westmorland because there were not enough parliamentary supporters in the county to fill all the offices.
 The Scots, supposedly his allies, considered him an upstart and blamed their poor reception in Westmorland on the Colonel’s activities.
 Part of his role was to raise troops and money for the Parliament.
 This he did by calling together the male inhabitants of the county at Appleby, and telling them they would not be allowed to go home until they had paid a certain sum of money.
 Some paid, and were allowed to go.
 He then reduced the sum of money, and allowed more men to go, and so on, until only a few were left, thus succeeding in obtaining money and getting recruits.
-He was very unpopular in Kendal, and Ann Tolson says she was told that he only joined Cromwell’s party because Sir F. Anderson would not speak to him or invite him to parties at Kendal Castle.
+He was very unpopular in Kendal, and Ann Tolson says she was told that he only joined Cromwell’s party because Sir F. Anderson would not speak to him or invite him to parties at Kendal Castle!
 Later there was a scandal when a surgeon in his regiment killed a man at Milnthorpe.
 Briggs survived the war and died at his home.

 After the episode on the Island, both brothers married.
 Robin remained a professional soldier and is thought to have died in Ireland.
 Hudleston continued to live on the family estates at Crooke Hall and the Island.
 In 1647, he was elected a leader of the mob responsible for imprisoning the Presbyterian minister and the mayor in Kendal.
 At some point, he must have rejoined the army, because later he is a referred to as Colonel instead of Captain, and was rewarded by the king for his service.
 It was common for gentlemen who were impoverished supporters of the government in power to petition for a pension, but for the Royalists, this was not possible until after Charles II was restored in 1660.
 Nevertheless, in 1658, Hudleston Philipson was granted Troutbeck Park and its valuable slate quarries by the king in exile.
-The promise was honoured when the king returned to the throne.
-Later, Troutbeck Park was sold by his son to pay debts, and eventually it became the estate farmed by Beatrix Potter.
-Hudleston died in his own bed, still owing money, but in his will left land he owned at Abbot Hall in Kendal for a grammar school.
+The promise was honoured when the king returned to the throne, although Hudleston had died by then.
+He died in his own bed, still owing money.
+Later, the slate quarries at Troutbeck Park was sold by his son to pay debts, and eventually it became the estate farmed by Beatrix Potter.

 In 1664, Mrs Tolson and her husband were invited to a Maypole dance at a neighbour’s new place in Witherslack.
 There they met some Calgarth Philipsons, who told them that Robert who was called the Devil had been slain in a fight in Ireland.
 Mrs Tolson comments, ‘He left a wife and three children, and the world will be all the quieter without him, poor man.’